No topic

 A steep climb or a quick ride on the funicular railway up the 130-meter hill of Montmartre will reward you with the spectacular sight of the Sacré-Cœur Basilica.

-Built between 1875 and 1914, the famous landmark is the second-most visited monument in Paris.
-It also stands at the highest point in the city.
+Built between 1875 and 1914, the famous landmark is the second-most visited monument in Paris and stands at the city’s highest point.

 The French government commissioned the Sacré-Cœur to honor the lives of the 58,000 soldiers who died in the Commune and Franco-Prussian War.
 It now serves as a symbol of the return of self-confidence after these devastating years of conflict.